 Over the years we have measured, cut, polished and installed a huge variety of both residential and commercial projects.
 From a typical kitchen countertop to a facade of the FBI headquarters in New York City - we've done it all.
 Armed with skilled workers, years of experience and the best technology available, we can tackle any natural stone project.

 We understand how inconvenient it can be to have a non-functional kitchen.
-Our turnaround time is as low as 3 days!
-So if we template your cabinets on Monday, we may install the countertops on Wednesday.
+That's why we invested in state of the art technology to speed up templating and fabrication processes.
 We can also remove and dispose of your old countertops.

 The time it takes to fabricate and install your countertops varies between different companies.
-It can be two weeks, or two months.
-We thought that even two weeks is too long, so we worked hard to shorten this period of time.
+It can be a few weeks, or even months.
+With us, most project see completion within a few days.
 But don't think we sacrifice the quality of the product.
-Again, thanks to the CNC machines we keep the excellent quality at record breaking production speeds.
+Again, thanks to the SawJet and CNC machines we keep the excellent quality at record breaking production speeds.

 The same attention for detail is present when you visit our showroom and yard.
 Our salespeople will answer all of your questions.
 They are periodically trained by leading designers on the principles of interior design, and will be able to help you pick a color and pattern that will compliment your home.
 Whether you already have something in mind, or just want to browse for ideas, they will show you the best prospects for your project.
 Even though our selection of colors is very extensive, you don't have to worry.
 You will never be left alone, wasting time looking at colors that don't even apply to your ideas.
 The truly no-hassle environment and prompt service, create an experience which many of our customers call "unforgettable".